-It is important to understand that, due to the commission-based fee structure described in the preceding section, Stifel and/or your Financial Advisors has a conflict of interest with respect to transactions implemented in any Vantage Program account due to the fact that the Financial Advisor's compensation rises as more transactions are implemented in the account (conversely, the Financial Advisor is not paid if no transactions are implemented in the account).
+It is important to understand that, due to the commissionbased fee structure described in the preceding section, we (including your Financial Advisors) have a conflict of interest with respect to transactions implemented in any Vantage Program account due to the fact that the Financial Advisor's compensation rises as more transactions are implemented in the account (conversely, the Financial Advisor is not paid if no transactions are implemented in the account).
 Clients should consider carefully whether the Vantage Program is suitable for their investment objectives, risk tolerance, time horizon and investment experience.
-While we do not consider the appropriateness of the Vantage Program for a Client solely based on a comparison to wrap-fee programs, the Vantage Program may not be suitable for Clients with a projected high level of trading activity where the commission and transaction costs are expected to exceed those that would otherwise be charged under a discretionary wrap fee-based Program.
+While neither Century nor Stifel considers the appropriateness of the Vantage Program for a Client solely based on a comparison to wrap-fee programs, the Vantage Program may not be suitable for Clients with a projected high level of trading activity where the commission and transaction costs are expected to exceed those that would otherwise be charged under a discretionary wrap fee-based Program.
 We highly encourage Clients to review all available options at Stifel with their Financial Advisor(s).